kaliop-uk/ezmigrationbundle/README.md

 ### Checking that the bundle is installed correctly

-If you run `php ezpublish/console` you should see the following new commands in the list:
+If you run `php bin/console` (for eZPublish `php ezpublish/console`) you should see the following new commands in the list:

     kaliop
       kaliop:migration:generate